Tesla recalls 362,000 U.S. vehicles over Full Self-Driving software | Technology

 Tesla recalls 362,000 U.S. vehicles over Full Self-Driving software

-Tesla Inc said it would recall 362,000 U.S. vehicles to update its Full Self-Driving (FSD) Beta software after U.S. regulators said on Thursday the driver assistance system did not adequately adhere to traffic safety laws and could cause crashes.
+Tesla Inc will recall more than 362,000 U.S. vehicles to update its Full Self-Driving (FSD) Beta software after U.S. regulators said on Thursday the driver assistance system did not adequately adhere to traffic safety laws and could cause crashes.

-Tesla Inc said it would recall 362,000 U.S. vehicles to update its Full Self-Driving (FSD) Beta software after U.S. regulators said on Thursday the driver assistance system did not adequately adhere to traffic safety laws and could cause crashes.
-The National Highway Traffic Safety Administration said the Tesla software allows a vehicle to "exceed speed limits or travel through intersections in an unlawful or unpredictable manner increases the risk of a crash."
+Tesla Inc will recall more than 362,000 U.S. vehicles to update its Full Self-Driving (FSD) Beta software after U.S. regulators said on Thursday the driver assistance system did not adequately adhere to traffic safety laws and could cause crashes.
+The National Highway Traffic Safety Administration (NHTSA) said the Tesla software allows a vehicle to "exceed speed limits or travel through intersections in an unlawful or unpredictable manner increases the risk of a crash."

-Tesla will release an over-the-air (OTA) software update free of charge, and the electric vehicle maker said it is not aware of any injuries or deaths that may be related to the recall issue.
+Tesla said it disagreed with NHTSA's analysis but ultimately acquiesced to the safety agency's January request.
+The electric vehicle manufacturer has previously clashed with NHTSA, which has a number of pending Tesla probes, over other safety issues and recall demands.
+Tesla, whose shares closed down 5.7% at $202.04, will release an over-the-air (OTA) software update free of charge.
+The EV maker said it is not aware of any injuries or deaths that may be related to the recall issue.
 The automaker said it had 18 warranty claims.

-Tesla shares pared losses to trade down 0.4% at $213.46 on Thursday afternoon.
-It was among the most actively traded stocks on U.S. exchanges.
+The recall covers 2016-2023 Model S and Model X vehicles, 2017-2023 Model 3, and 2020-2023 Model Y vehicles equipped with FSD Beta software or pending installation.
+U.S. senators Ed Markey and Richard Blumenthal, both Democrats, said the recall was "long overdue," adding, "Tesla must finally stop overstating the real capabilities of its vehicles."

 NHTSA has an ongoing investigation it opened in 2021 into 830,000 Tesla vehicles with driver assistance system Autopilot over a string of crashes with parked emergency vehicles.
 NHTSA is reviewing whether Tesla vehicles adequately ensure drivers are paying attention.
 NHTSA said on Thursday despite the FSD recall its "investigation into Tesla's Autopilot and associated vehicle systems remains open and active."
 Tesla said in "certain rare circumstances ... the feature could potentially infringe upon local traffic laws or customs while executing certain driving maneuvers."